-This Chicken Pot Pie Casserole has all the cozy flavors of a classic chicken pot pie, topped with flaky biscuits instead of baked inside a pie crust.
+This Chicken Pot Pie Casserole is the ultimate comfort food.
+All the cozy flavors of a classic pot pie, but it’s easier to bake the creamy filling in a casserole dish, topped with flaky biscuits.
 It’s hearty, wholesome, and perfect for warming up a hungry crowd!

 This post may contain affiliate links.
 Read my disclosure policy.